-I’m an Associate Fellow at Newcastle University and Visiting Scientist at Wellcome Sanger Institute.
-I have specialised in the fields of single-cell analysis, immunology and developmental biology.
+I am an incoming Royal Society Career Development Fellow at Newcastle University, and Visiting Scientist at Sanger Institute.
+I am interested in how blood and immune formation is regulated by the nervous system in development.
+I have specialised in the fields of bioinformatics, single-cell analysis, immunology, developmental biology, and neurobiology.

 Summary